Bob Hurley "2016 Surf Culture"

 PHOTO: Bob Hurley.
 Photo courtesy of Bobby Zee Images.

 Then, in 1998, Hurley flipped the surf industry on its head by announcing he was leaving Billabong to form his own namesake brand.
-Hurley International recruited many of Billabong USA’s best designers, marketers and team riders as well as a handful of patents.
+Hurley International recruited many of Billabong U.S.A.’s best designers, marketers and team riders as well as a handful of patents.
 Surfing magazine called it “the biggest surf industry news in two decades.”
 And just like that, Hurley headed up one of surfing’s hottest lines yet again.
-Footwear giant Nike bought Hurley International in 2002 for an estimated $120 million while Hurley remained as CEO until his
+Footwear giant Nike bought Hurley International in 2002 for an estimated $120 million while Hurley remained as C.E.O. until his retirement in 2015.

 Hurley was named one of Surfer magazine’s “25 Most Powerful People in Surfing” and continues to surf regularly in Newport and Huntington waters.